Will (philosophy): Medieval European philosophy

-Inspired by Islamic philosophers Avicenna and Averroes, Aristotelian philosophy became part of a standard approach to all legal and ethical discussion in Europe by the time of Thomas Aquinas His philosophy can be seen as a synthesis of Aristotle and early Christian doctrine as formulated by Boethius and Augustine of Hippo, although sources such as Maimonides and Plato and the aforementioned Muslim scholars are also cited.
+Aristotle was reintroduced, transmitted, and interpreted partly through Arabic-speaking philosophers, Avicenna and Averroes.
+Aristotelian philosophy became part of a standard approach to all legal and ethical discussion in Europe by the time of Thomas Aquinas.
+His philosophy can be seen as a synthesis of Aristotle and early Christian doctrine as formulated by Boethius and Augustine of Hippo, although sources such as Maimonides and Plato and the aforementioned Muslim scholars are also cited.

 With the use of Scholasticism, Thomas Aquinas's Summa Theologica makes a structured treatment of the concept of will.
 A very simple representation of this treatment may look like this: